foundriesio/docs/source/porting-guide/pg.rst

 Another possible reason is to customize hardware aspects of well known hardware, but with another machine file.

-The strategy used in this guide is to add support on top of the existing structure provided by the Linux® micro Platform (LmP).
+The strategy used in this guide is to add support on top of the existing structure provided by the Linux® microPlatform (LmP).
 The LmP  provides the needed configuration for the packages, images, and classes.
 Also provided is the container runtime and OTA infrastructure integration.